 - Funny gifs, links to team playlists, etc.

-- Weekly thank yous or gratitude to team members and clients
+- Weekly thank yous or shout-outs to team members and clients

 - Links to relevant articles/industry trends

 - A RAID log

 - Throw shade